jdcloudcom/en/documentation/Networking/Direct-Connection/Introduction/Features/Border-Gateway-Features.md

 | VPN Connection (VPN Connection) | 140 |

 ```
-Description: The smaller the Type of Next Hop priority value, the higher the route priority.
+  Description: The smaller the priority value, the higher the route priority.
 ```

 ##### Priority Description of Route Type (Administrative Distance, Administrative Distance of Route Protocol)